 A person with a parathyroid tumor may experience the following symptoms or signs.
 Sometimes, a person with a parathyroid tumor does not show any of these symptoms.
 The doctor may diagnose a problem if a blood test shows an increased level of calcium in the blood, a condition called hypercalcemia .
 The symptoms listed below may also be caused by a medical condition that is not a tumor.

 - Bone pain

 - Kidney problems, including pain in the upper back and excessive urination

 - History of gastroduodenal ulcers, which are ulcers found in the stomach and/or small intestine

 - A lump in the neck

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
+If a tumor is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.